AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "How to use AI-supported focus cues without turning progress into pressure" belongs in the blog because it explains the decision before the download.
-For "How to use AI-supported focus cues without turning progress into pressure", the reader may be in a weekly review where the useful signal is habit context, not a verdict, and the job is to keep the habit small enough to repeat tomorrow.
-This article gives context for "How to use AI-supported focus cues without turning progress into pressure", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Progress use: AI supported focus cues" belongs in the blog because it explains the decision before the download.
+For "Progress use: AI supported focus cues", the reader may be in a weekly review where the useful signal is habit context, not a verdict, and the job is to keep the habit small enough to repeat tomorrow.
+This article gives context for "Progress use: AI supported focus cues", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway